We are so happy to share our moist Almond Cake with Almond Cream Cheese Frosting recipe with you!

 How to Make an Almond Cake

 This homemade almond cake comes together in no time.
-It is similar to our popular vanilla buttermilk cake recipe but it is enhanced with almond flavor that is achieved with almond extract as well as with finely chopped almonds that are sprinkled into the cake pans just before adding the cake batter.
+It is similar to our popular vanilla buttermilk cake recipe but it is enhanced with almond flavor that is achieved with almond extract as well as with finely chopped almonds.

 *You can find the full, printable cake recipe below, but here is a quick rundown of our steps!

-Grease and flour three 8 inch round pans, add a circle of parchment paper or waxed paper.
-Sprinkle the finely chopped almonds over the parchment paper before adding the cake batter.
+Grease and flour three 8 inch round cake pans and add a circle of parchment paper to the bottom of each prepared pan.
+Sprinkle the finely chopped almonds into the prepared pans before adding the cake batter.

 This gives us a nice boost of almond flavor without changing the soft texture of the cake.

 This recipe uses the traditional creaming method of mixing, in addition to cake flour, giving us a light, tender, and fluffy cake.

 Preheat the oven to 350F.